-Relapse Prevention Starts with an Accurate Diagnosis at the Onset of Treatment
+Relapse Prevention Starts With An Accurate Diagnosis

 Perhaps the most important task for achieving long-term sobriety happens during the initial intake interview.
 Professionals work with you to accurately diagnose your condition.
 From there, a customized treatment protocol ensures that you receive the particular treatment that you need.
 Doing so allows therapists to meet your physical, emotional, and spiritual needs.
-At this time, therapists will also decide what the best program is for you, whether that be outpatient or even an inpatient 90 day treatment program.
+At this time, therapists will also decide what the best program is for you, whether that be outpatient treatment or even an inpatient 90-day treatment program.

 - Identifying triggers.
 What caused you to reach for drugs or alcohol before?
 Because there are some triggers that you can’t remove, work stress, for example, you need to learn new coping skills.
 But first, you need to uncover these stressors.

 - Building an action plan.
 Once you identify the triggers, create a plan to effectively handle them without using drugs or alcohol.
 This may include calling a friend, attending a meeting, talking to your sponsor or counselor, and spending time outdoors.

 - Re-evaluating peer groups.
 Friends, colleagues, and acquaintances can all be detrimental to your recovery.
 If you find that some of these individuals may contribute to a potential relapse, work out strategies to minimize interactions.
 It’s also important to find new, supportive peer groups to join.